Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

     ### Add dependencies

     Amplitude recommends using Android Studio as an IDE and Gradle to manage dependencies.

+    === "Gradle"

         If you are using Gradle in your project, include the following dependencies in `build.gradle` file.
 And the sync project with Gradle files.
-If you are using Maven in your project, the jar is available on Maven Central using the following configuration in your pom.xml

-    === "Gradle"

         ```bash

         dependencies {